TomConlin/trouble_w_triples/README.md

       1 1587

-Since a couple dozen non-canonical DwCT appeared around a thousand times each and a majority of the unique non-canonical DwCT appeared only once (73,958 of the 116,909 or 63.26%) I think it is safe to assume we have fundamentally different populations mixed together here, a slight majority where there is a sequence per specimen and another where there are (presumably) many sequences per specimen.
+Since a couple dozen non-canonical DwCT appeared around a thousand times each and a majority of the non-canonical DwCT appeared only once (73,958 of the 116,909 or 63.26%) I think it is safe to assume we have fundamentally different populations mixed together here, a slight majority where there is __a__ sequence per specimen and a minority where there are __many__ sequences per specimen with a few stragglers in between.

 ---
-####We are also interested in all DwCT (not filtering out canonical):
+####We are also interested in all DwCT (without filtering out canonical):

 	bin/classify-dwct.reb --args "-i data/locus_voucher.tab" > data/locus_voucher_classed_all.tab 2> data/locus_voucher_classed_all.err
 	bin/filter_known_ic.awk -v"FILTER=rawdata/IC_knownfilter.list" <  data/locus_voucher_classed_all.tab >  data/locus_voucher_classed_blessed_all.tab